Car Insurance privacy and security

 We may also monitor or record calls, emails, text messages or other communications in accordance with UK law, and in particular for:

-- Business processes such as quality control and training
+- Business purposes such as quality control and training

 - Processing necessary for entering into or performance of a contract